Area residents perusing their Porter County Vidette on November 29, 1916, found the following column reported on the front page:

 Alternatively, James Gibbins may have gotten away with murder....
 And who was the peddler?

-Please leave a comment if you can additional information to this tale.
+Please leave a comment if you can provide additional information to this tale.

 Books and Records